luraess/julia-parallel-course-EGU21/README.md

 ⤴️ [_back to course material_](#short-course-material)

 ### XPU computing
 Wouldn't it be great to be able to combine the multi-thread CPU and GPU implementations into a single "XPU" code to be able to run on various hardware with only changing a `USE_GPU` switch ?
 Using [ParallelStencil.jl] enables this, as well more other cool features.
-The [`diffusion_1D_damp_xpu.jl`](scripts/diffusion_1D_damp_xpu.jl) uses [ParallelStencil.jl] for an XPU implementation allowing various backends:
+The [`diffusion_1D_damp_xpu.jl`](scripts/diffusion_1D_damp_xpu.jl) uses [ParallelStencil.jl] for an XPU implementation on various backends:

 ```julia
 const USE_GPU = false